 Domain Option Plans.
 Lomak has agreed to assume at the Effective Time the obligations of Domain under its Second Amended and Restated 1996 Non-Qualified Stock Purchase and Option Plan and the grant agreements thereunder (collectively, the "Employee Option Plan") and its 1997 Stock Option Plan for Nonemployee Directors and the grant agreements thereunder (collectively, the "Director Option Plan" and, together with the Employee Option Plan, the "Domain Plans").
 Options to purchase 942,517 and 20,010 shares of Domain Common Stock were outstanding as of May 12, 1998 under the Employee Option Plan and the Director Option Plan, respectively.
-Consistent with the terms of the Domain Plans, if the Merger is approved by Lomak's stockholders, at the Effective Time, outstanding options under the Domain Plans will become options to acquire a number of shares of Lomak Common Stock equal to the number of shares of Domain Common Stock immediately prior to the Effective Time divided by the Exchange Ratio.
+Consistent with the terms of the Domain Plans, if the Merger is approved by Lomak's stockholders, at the Effective Time, outstanding options under the Domain Plans will become options to acquire a number of shares of Lomak Common Stock equal to the number of shares of Domain Common Stock subject to such options multiplied by the Exchange Ratio at an exercise price per share of Domain Common Stock immediately prior to the Effective Time divided by the Exchange Ratio.